Skip to main content

 4. Maintenance management, whereby documented and tracked maintenance activities ensure effective operation of the water and wastewater utilities.

-This asset management document inventories, values and assesses the linear assets, plants and facilities maintained by Utilities Kingston in the water and wastewater utilities.
-It outlines the expected level of service, as well as the asset management and financial strategy for each utility.
+The asset management plans inventory, value and assess the linear and non-linear assets maintained by Utilities Kingston in the water and wastewater utilities.
+It outlines the expected levels of service, as well as the asset management and financial strategy for each utility.
+The following documents have been approved by the City of Kingston Council in accordance with O.Reg 588/17:

 Contact